You’ve probably seen the commercials for the Blue Diamond pan, the one with millions of tiny diamonds infused into the ceramic non-stick surface.

 There are drawbacks to this material.
 It loses its non-stick properties faster than Teflon and tends to wear down quicker.
 To learn more, check out my guide on the pros and cons of ceramic non-stick cookware.

 The Blue Diamond pan features a hollow handle that disperses heat, allowing it to stay cool on the stove.
+However, as you’ll learn in the Pros and Cons section of this review, this design isn’t effective — the handle gets hot within a few minutes.

 The non-stick surface has a sparkling quality and contrasts with the deep blue color of the exterior.
 If you look closely, the steel handle also features sparkles.